By Chris Cocoles

 “The pro-mine folks say mining and salmon can coexist.
 All of us here today know that is not possible.
 The science of the assessment proves that this type development of within our watershed will devastate it.
 And therefore, it will devastate people like you and me who rely on it.”

-Local fisherman Brett Veerhusen spoke for his colleagues who attended the rally, He is one of thousands of Pacific Northwest commercial fisherman and sport anglers who work Bristol Bay’s waters
+Local fisherman Brett Veerhusen spoke for his colleagues who attended the rally, He is one of thousands of Pacific Northwest commercial fishermen and sport anglers who work Bristol Bay’s waters

 “I think what’s really brought this attention, is the Bristol Bay fishery provides 14,000 jobs nationwide.
 And what we’ve been able to do is rally fisherman across the country and get them to understand how important it is to protect our natural resources.
 And we’ve been able to put a lot of pressure by educating and doing outreach with other fishermen nationwide,” Veerhusen said